commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 #### Network n° 1:

 The size of the nodes is adjusted by cytoscape and setted proportional to the abundance of the feature measured in Glutinaria.
-We want to highlight clusters that distinguish glutinaria from other subgenus because glutinaria should be more distantly related to the other subgenus.
+We want to highlight clusters that distinguish Glutinaria from other subgenus because Glutinaria should be more distantly related to the other subgenus.

 ![Network n°1: Salvia Candidissima was not assigned to the subgenus Salvia](https://user-images.githubusercontent.com/103578333/169245706-b03ae6b5-0934-4586-b0e0-d0599b9a10bb.png)